Knoxville

 World’s Fair Park

-Features: Home to the iconic Sunsphere and Tennessee Amphitheater, this park offers open lawns, fountains, and hosts numerous events throughout the year.
+Features: Home to the iconic Sunsphere and Tennessee Amphitheater, the park offers open lawns, a performance lawn for events, and a splash pad for children.

 -